-Understanding the Garden of Eden and the Fall from an Old Earth Perspective: Summary and Highlights
+Understanding the Garden of Eden and the Fall from an Old Earth Preterist Perspective: Summary and Highlights

-Whenever a nation was conquered by another, the Bible often portrays this conquest as the destruction and creation of heaven and earth.
+Whenever a city or kingdom was conquered by foreigners, the Bible often portrays this event as the destruction and creation of heaven and earth.
+See The Earth is More than 6000 Years Old: How Young Earth Creationists have Misinterpreted the Bible.
 Though probably not the very first mortal human being ever, Adam is called the first man in 1 Corinthians 15:45 because he was the first man in the Hebrew family line at the creation of a then new heaven and earth.
 Thus Adam inaugurated a new age.
 Another example in which “first” does not refer to the first ever is in Hebrew 9:1.
 Here the writer of Hebrews calls the Old Covenant the “first” when mentioning the Law of Moses (Hebrews 9:1) despite the fact that the Law of Moses was not the first covenant God made with His people.
-God had also made a covenant with Noah (Genesis 9) and Abraham (Genesis 17) prior to the covenant He made with Moses.
+God also made a covenant with Noah (Genesis 9) and Abraham (Genesis 17) prior to the covenant He made with Moses.

 According to Galatians 4:26, Hebrews 12:22 and Ezekiel 27-28, both Eden and the New Jerusalem are places in both heaven and earth.
 Thus Genesis 2-3 tells a heavenly story with an earthly shadow.
 At its heavenly level, Genesis 2-3 is a story about Adam being cast out of the Eden that is in heaven to Earth.
 (Interestingly, this is not the only time this was said to have occurred in the Bible (Ezekiel 28).)